anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ## Problem Statement

 As depicted in {{fig-net}}, the Pledge (P), in a network such as a 6LoWPAN {{RFC4944}} mesh network
- can be more than one hop away from the Registrar (R) and it is not yet authenticated into the network.
+ can be more than one hop away from the Registrar (R) and it is not yet authenticated to the network.
+Also, the Pledge does not possess any key material to encrypt or decrypt link-layer data transmissions.

-In this situation, the Pledge can only communicate one-hop to its neighbors, such as the constrained Join Proxy (J), using link-local IPv6 addresses.
+In this situation, the Pledge can only communicate one-hop to its neighbors, such as the constrained Join Proxy (J), using link-local IPv6 addresses and using no link-layer encryption.
-However, the Pledge needs to communicate with end-to-end security with a Registrar to authenticate and obtains its domain identity/credentials, which is a domain certificate in case of cBRSKI, but may also include key material for network access.
+However, the Pledge needs to communicate with end-to-end security with a Registrar to authenticate and obtain its domain identity/credentials.
+In the case of cBRSKI, the domain identity is an X.509 certificate.
+Domain credentials may include key material for network access.

 ~~~~ aasvg